dronekit/dronekit-python/docs/examples/mission_basic.rst

 In overview, the example calls ``adds_square_mission(vehicle.location.global_frame,50)`` to first
-clear the current mission and then define a new mission with a takeoff command and four waypoints arranged in a square around the central position (two waypoints are added in the last position - we use :py:func:`next <dronekit.lib.CommandSequence.next>` to determine when we've reached the final point).
+clear the current mission and then define a new mission with a takeoff command and four waypoints arranged in a square around the central position (two waypoints are added in the last position - we use :py:func:`next <dronekit.CommandSequence.next>` to determine when we've reached the final point).
 The clear command and new mission items are then uploaded to the vehicle.

 After taking off (in guided mode using the ``takeoff()`` function) the example starts the mission by setting the mode to AUTO: